Master Kayak Paddling Techniques for Better Adventures

-To start, sit up straight in your kayak seat, with your hips and knees bent at a comfortable angle.
+To start, sit up straight in your sit-on-top fishing kayak seat, with your hips and knees bent at a comfortable angle.
 Hold the paddle with both hands, with your dominant hand at the top of the paddle and the other hand near the middle.
 Keep your elbows close to your body and your wrists straight.

 Next, begin by using your top hand to pull the paddle through the water, keeping the blade parallel to the surface of the water.
 As you pull, rotate your torso in the opposite direction, using your core muscles to generate power.
 Once the paddle reaches your hip, switch sides and repeat the process on the other side.